PTQTP: Post-Training Quantization to Trit-Planes for Large Language Models: Conclusion

 \section{Conclusion}

-We have introduced PTQTP, a structured PTQ framework that achieves 1.58-bit quantization through systematic trit-plane decomposition, which strikes a balance between the efficiency of binary methods and the representational capacity of higher-precision formats, all without requiring retraining or fine-tuning.
-Extensive experiments demonstrate that PTQTP outperforms existing low-bit PTQ (1/2/3-bit) methods, and approaches or even surpasses the accuracy of 1.58-bit QAT techniques.

-Remarkably, PTQTP preserves mathematical reasoning capabilities that catastrophically degrade in other extreme low-bit quantization schemes, challenging the conventional wisdom that such tasks inherently require higher precision.
-In addition, PTQTP's model-agnostic design ensures robust deployment across diverse architectures from 1B to 70B models, across most versions of LLaMA and Qwen families.
+We introduced PTQTP, a structured PTQ framework that achieves ternary quantization through systematic trit-plane decomposition without retraining or fine-tuning.
+Extensive experiments demonstrate that PTQTP outperforms existing low-bit PTQ methods, and approaches or even surpasses the accuracy of 4-bit PTQ and 1.58-bit QAT techniques.
+Remarkably, PTQTP preserves mathematical reasoning and coding capabilities that catastrophically degrade or collapse in other extremely low-bit PTQ schemes, challenging the conventional wisdom that such tasks inherently require higher precision.
+In addition, PTQTP's model-agnostic design ensures robust deployment across diverse architectures from 1B to 70B models while providing a impressive end-to-end speed gains.
+By addressing the core challenges of expressiveness, stability, scalability, and hardware efficiency, PTQTP sets a new yardstick for compressing high-performance LLMs for resource-constrained platforms.